Exceptional line and pseudospectrum in black hole spectroscopy: Topological structures of QNMs associated with exceptional line

 Meanwhile, to study the phase evolution of these eigenvectors $v_{\pm}$ under adiabatic variation of the parameter along a closed loop, we investigate the Berry phase in non-Hermitian system defined in~\cite{Garrison1988,Dattoli_1990,Mostafazadeh:1999bjn,Liang:2015thd,Ryu:2025gnn}:

 where $i=\pm$ and $u_{\pm},v_{\pm}$ are left and right eigenvectors corresponding to $\omega_{\pm}$ respectively.
-The exact definitions of the left and right eigenvectors along with the inner product can be found in Appendix \ref{hyperboloidal_framework}.
+The exact definitions of the left and right eigenvectors along with the inner product can be found in the Supplemental Material.
 Note that there is a gauge freedom: we can multiply $v_i(s)$ by an arbitrary smooth function $\alpha(s)$ with $\alpha(0)=\alpha(1)$, resulting an ambiguity in $\gamma$, namely

 where $k$ depends on the $\alpha(s)$ loop in the complex plane.

 In practice, we use the spectral collocation method to obtain the finite-dimensional eigenvectors at each point of the parameter space.
 We fix the first element of the eigenvectors for gauge fixing by multiplying each eigenvector by a complex factor, which also ensures that the eigenvectors change continuously.
 The real and imaginary part of